low-alex/data_analyst_portfolio/Formula1/README.md

 ## 6. Tableau Dashboards
-The results of our queries in [Section 5](#5-exploratory-data-analysis) is visualized in tableau dashboards and can be found here: url
+The results of our queries in [Section 5](#5-exploratory-data-analysis) is visualized in tableau dashboards and can be found here: https://public.tableau.com/app/profile/alex.low7956/viz/f1_workbook/Formula1Dashboard?publish=yes

 ## 7. Summary